The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 where we used $\gamma = 2\epsilon \Gamma$. \begin{rem} When $\Gamma = 0.00275$ we compute $t_{P_{min}} \approx 181.6$, in good agreement with the value for $t_{P_{min}} = 185$ obtained in the numerical experiment. \end{rem}

-It is important to note that varying $\Gamma$ leads to qualitatively similar graphs for E, P, and $k_m$.
-Comparing the graphs of $P$ in Figure \ref{vHONLS_both_km_00275} (b), we note that the global minimum of $P$ occurs earlier as $\Gamma$ increases.
-We find $t_{P_{min}}$ is a decreasing function of $\Gamma$, in agreement with the analytical approximation given by~\eqref{tpmin}.
-We will see below that this is true in all experiments for the vHONLS and dvHONLS models.
+We observe that varying $\Gamma$ leads to qualitatively similar graphs for E, P, and $k_m$.
+Comparing the graphs of $P$ in Figure \ref{vHONLS_both_km_00275} (b), we find that the global minimum of $P$ occurs earlier for the larger value $\Gamma = 0.005$.
+In the following ensemble results for the viscous models we find $t_{P_{min}}$ is a decreasing function of $\Gamma$, in agreement with the analytical approximation given by~\eqref{tpmin}.